AllenInstitute/openai_tools/README.md

 [![License](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)

 This repository stores simple scripts to explore scientific publication pdfs using ChatGPT API.
-This is created with the simple intention of sharing useful code to look at publication records across the litterature.
+This is created with the simple intention of sharing useful code to look across the litterature.

 Running
 ========================